jwerba/trello-burndown/README.md

 * Separation of rendering logic from Trello query and stats building (WebWorker aproach) - automatically checks Trello for the status of the boards
 * Charts automatically refreshes (refresh operation as an AJAX call)
-* Decoupled the persistanse logic - FactoryContainer and a kind of plugin design - Multiple providers (implemented local files and Azure DocumentDB) - You can code your own provider
+* Decoupled the persistanse logic - FactoryContainer and a kind of plugin design - Multiple providers (implemented local files and Azure DocumentDB) - You can code your own strategy
 * Now cards moved out of the "Done" list become "unfinished" again

 ## Features inherited from the original project